cjeng8771/offset_estimation/README.md

 3. Check the local host location to ensure the new data folder transfer was successful.

 ## Offset Estimation
-The local [Jupyter Notebook](https://github.com/cjeng8771/offset_estimation/blob/main/offset_estimation_full.ipynb) or the [Google Colab]() will be used for Distributed Clock Time Offset Estimation.
+The local [Jupyter Notebook](https://github.com/cjeng8771/offset_estimation/blob/main/offset_estimation_full.ipynb) or the [Google Colab](https://colab.research.google.com/drive/1bkSyKZGTB1B9pD7VgXEPivuDBxjmpxRi?usp=sharing) will be used for Distributed Clock Time Offset Estimation.

 ### Setting up the Estimation Notebook
 Choose either the local Jupyter Notebook or a copy of the Google Colab to conduct the estimation analysis.
   * Using the Jupyter Notebook will require forking the [repository](https://github.com/cjeng8771/offset_estimation/tree/main) or downloading all files locally.
 Ensure that the subfolder with collected data files is inside the same folder as the Jupyter Notebook.
-  * Using the Google Colab will require making a copy since the linked notebook is read only.
+  * Using the Google Colab will require making a copy since the [linked notebook](https://colab.research.google.com/drive/1bkSyKZGTB1B9pD7VgXEPivuDBxjmpxRi?usp=sharing) is read only.
 Ensure that the subfolder with collected data files is uploaded to the Colab Notebook.
+Instructions for uploading files and setting up the Google Colab environment are included in the Colab Notebook.
   * The data subfolder should, by default, have a name in this format: `Shout_meas_MM-DD-YYYY_HH-MM-SS` where MM-DD-YYYY is the date of collection and HH-MM-SS is the time of collection and contain the following files: `log`, `measurements.hdf5`, and `save_iq_w_tx_file.json`.

 ### Estimation Analysis